 Additionally, it’s possible to use a QDRO to avoid any tax fees or penalties associated with changing or withdrawing from a retirement account.
 Using a QDRO can create an easier path for transferring portions of retirement accounts or pensions to a non-employee spouse without being penalized financially.

-Property Division and Divorce Attorneys You Can Trust
+Property Division and Divorce Attorneys in Fairfax, VA You Can Trust

 If you’re going through a divorce and want to speak with an experienced attorney about dividing retirement accounts, we are here for you.
 The legal team at Kearney, Freeman, Fogarty & Joshi, PLLC, has served Northern Virginia for over 30 years from our office in historic downtown Fairfax, and we are ready to provide you with quality legal services, too.
-To get started on your case, live chat with us on our website.
+To get started on your case, call our office at 877.652.1553 or live chat with us on our website.